DamnWidget/SublimePySide/README.markdown

 Then select the type of project you want to create and answer the questions.

-You can also use the Tools menu at the toolbar.
+You can also use the Tools menu at the toolbar to create a new project.

 **IMPORTANT**: This plugin use SublimeRope if installed to generate Rope projects in an automatic way.